Agathis robusta: Pests and diseases

 A number of Lepidoptera species utilise the Queensland kauri as a host plant, including Agathiphaga queenslandensis, Heteropsyche poecilochroma, Leipoxais rufobrunnea, Darna nararia, Orgyia australis, Achaea janata, and Lexias dirtea.

 Uses

-This tree produces a high quality timber which was used for a variety of purposes such as cabinetmaking, joinery, framing, and plywood.
-This led to it being heavily logged from the mid 19th century, with the result that the large stands of these trees which were once common are now gone, although many individual trees may still be found.
+This tree produces a high quality timber, which was used for a variety of purposes, such as cabinetmaking, joinery, framing, and plywood.
+This led to it being heavily logged from the mid-19th century, with the result that the large stands of these trees, which were once common, are now gone, although many individual trees may still be found.
 Logging in north Queensland continued until the establishment of the Wet Tropics of Queensland World Heritage area in 1987.

+Cultivation

-State-owned plantations of kauri were established in both north and south Queensland in the first half of the 20th century and met with varying degrees of success, however today little more than 100 ha of plantation kauri exists.
+State-owned plantations of kauri were established in both north and south Queensland in the first half of the 20th century and met with varying degrees of success; however, today little more than 100 ha of plantation kauri exists.

+More than 80 of these trees have been planted in the streets and parks of Cairns.

+A long avenue of mature kauris, planted in the 1930s, are maintained at the heritage-listed North Queensland tourist attraction, Paronella Park.